MQ-software-carpentry/statistics-with-r/_episodes/04-regression.md

 The predicted effect on BMD of an increase of 1 kg/m² of BMI, is a increase of 0.005 g/cm².

-The predicted effect on BMD of a person being a moderate smoker. compared with a non-smoker, is a decrease of 0.127 g/cm².
+The predicted effect on BMD of a person being a moderate smoker, compared with a non-smoker, is a decrease of 0.127 g/cm².

-The predicted effect on BMD of a person being a heavy smoker. compared with a non-smoker, is a decrease of 0.079 g/cm².
+The predicted effect on BMD of a person being a heavy smoker, compared with a non-smoker, is a decrease of 0.079 g/cm².

 The model with interaction is
 $$BMD_i=\beta_0+\beta_1\cdot BMI_i+\gamma_2S_{i2}+\gamma_3S_{i3}+\delta_2(BMI_i\cdot S_{i2})+\\